 buildNumber: $(buildNumber)

-Once you have defined a parameter and passed it to a pipeline, you can access the value of the parameter in the pipeline.
-For example, to access the value of the buildNumber
+Once you have defined a parameter and passed it to a pipeline, you can access the parameter’s value in the pipeline.
+For example, to access the value of the buildNumber Parameter in a second pipeline, you would use the following code:

 variable buildNumber: $(buildNumber)